dannguyen/excsv/README.md

 excsv mydata.csv -o mysheet.xlsx

 # or full unix style
+# no this is bad
 cat mydata.csv | excsv > mysheet.xlsx
 ```

 ## Notes and TODOS

+TKTK: Need to decide on whether excel > stdout is worth having.

 ### 2024-03-15